 Black propaganda is any kind of material that is not obiously propaganda and whose origin is completely concealed.
 The item is accepted for something other than what it really is.
-Most black propaganda can also be described as hoax, deception, or dirty tricks.

 One of the few sources of examples of actual wartime black propaganda materials can be found in two books describing British efforts in this area in World War II.
 The Howe book "The Black Game" may be easier to find and gives a very good picture.
 Delmer's "Black Boomerang" is harder to find and is expensive when you find it.
 The Friedman interviews with Ellic Howe are available on-line and are informative.
 Black operations were (and still are) deep secrets, so finding modern examples will not be easy.
 The area can get a bit sensitive; governments don't like to admit doing it.

 Use of black is not restricted to wartime, and governments are not the only entities to use it.
 Black continues, although you will likely never see it referred as black propaganda.
 It seems to be usually described as "dirty tricks."
 Black propaganda operations might also be called hoaxes.
 Political campaigns are a fertile field for finding black propaganda, although they are not the only arena where it may be used.
 The 2016 presidential campaigns yielded fine examples of black.

 - Attack on Google.
 It was widely reported (early May 2011) that Facebook had hired a PR firm to anonymously circulate claims about Google.
 Investigation by two USA Today reporters found some of the claims true and some false.
 The agency, Burson-Marsteller, planted phony stories about a Google social networking plan.